 - Make a deal

-- Offline or Online?
+- Offline or online?

 - Include detailed descriptions

-- Sell the comic books in small groups
+- Sell comic books in small groups

-- Selling at an auction house
+- Sell at an auction house

-- Selling at neighborhood events
+- Sell at neighborhood events

 - Sell at an estate sale